Pedagogical Approach and Structure of Book

 “Self-regulated learning (SRL) is the conscious planning, monitoring, and evaluation of one’s learning with the intention of maximizing it” (Nilson, 2016[1], p.
 226).
 In SRL you as a student will use heightened levels of self-awareness to enhance deep, long-lasting learning.
 SRL occurs in three dimensions, (1) metacognitive: “Thinking about one’s thinking”, (2) meta-emotional: monitoring and directing one’s emotions to ensure efficient motivation, justified confidence, open-mindedness to challenging ideas, and perseverance and (3) environmental: finding and setting up the best physical conditions for one’s learning (Nilson, 2016).
 Each chapter will have SRL questions to promote internal checks.

-The three stages of the SRL process (planning, monitoring, and evaluation) have been condensed in the current text to reflect only two: planning is referred to as “pre-awareness check” and “post-awareness check” references the evaluation stage.
+The three stages of the SRL process (planning, monitoring, and evaluation) have been condensed in the current text to reflect only two: planning is referred to as the “pre-awareness check,” and “post-awareness check” references the evaluation stage.
 Though very relevant to the SRL process, the monitoring stage was substituted with other exercises presented within each section.
 The three dimensions of the SRL process will be reflected as follows: (1) metacognitive will be “knowledge” (2) meta-emotional will be “emotion” and (3) environmental will be “environment”.
-There will be an abbreviated focus on the environmental dimension throughout the text as most of the application of the content occurs in a classroom setting or in the field.
+There will be an abbreviated focus on the environmental dimension throughout the text, as most of the application of the content occurs in conducting research.

 Exercises: Problem-based Learning and Case Method

 The exercises in this textbook align with the pedagogies of problem-based learning (PBL) and the case method.
 Both teaching strategies employ the use of real-world, open-ended questions with multiple solutions that require students to complete outside research and analysis to find answers (Nilson, 2016).
-PBL and the case method have been shown to enhance engagement in learning, address higher order thinking skills, and increase student confidence in their own learning (Lundeberg & Yadav, 2006; Monrad & Molholt, 2017; Nilson, 2016).
+PBL and the case method can enhance engagement in learning, foster higher-order thinking skills, and increase student confidence in their own learning (Lundeberg & Yadav, 2006[2]; Monrad & Molholt, 2017[3]; Nilson, 2016).

 Structure

 The textbook is divided into five parts.
 In the first part (Chapters 1-5), we will review how to orient your research proposal to a specific question you want to answer and review the literature to see what we know about it.
 Student research projects come with special limitations, as you don’t have many resources, so our chapters are designed to help you think through those limitations and think of a project that is doable.
-In the second part (Chapters 6-9), we will bring in theory, causality, ethics to help you conceptualize your research project and what you hope to achieve.
+In the second part (Chapters 6-9), we will introduce theory, causality, ethics to help you conceptualize your research project and what you hope to achieve.
 By the end of the second part, you will create a quantitative and qualitative research question.
 Parts 3 and 4 will walk you through how to conduct quantitative and qualitative research, respectively.
 These parts run through how to recruit people to participate in your study, what to ask them, and how to interpret the results of what they say.
-Finally, the last part of the textbook reviews how to connect research and practice.
-For some, that will mean completing program evaluations as part of agency-based practice.
-For others, it will mean consuming research as part of continuing education as a practitioner.
-We hope you enjoy reading this book as much as we enjoyed writing it!

 License